 - Cultural Fit

-Company culture can be an organization’s special sauce and it’s important to find top talent who will build, sustain and thrive within a culture, and avoid those who just won’t fit.
+Finding a candidate that is a company culture fit can be an organization’s special sauce and it’s important to find top talent who will build, sustain and thrive within a culture, and avoid those who just won’t fit.

 - Overall Evaluations